 Addiction counselors increasingly work with clients who present with diverse intersectional identities.
 Although research documents declining life expectancy across racial groups, clinical guidelines remain silent on how to recognize and interrupt institutional racism in addiction recovery.
 In our current climate of increased anti-racist awareness, it is now time to take action and rehabilitate our industry.
 In this presentation, participants will be introduced to tools of analysis to understand, address, and interrupt white supremacy dynamics when treating substance use in outpatient and inpatient settings.
 Participants will conceptualize anti-racism through the lens of 12-steps, as well as a framework to illuminate how institutional pressure to maintain “white innocence” leads to poor health outcomes.

-- BREAKOUT: Latino-Informed Therapy Across the SUD and Addiction Continuum of Care Using the SANITY Model, presented by Frank Lemus, Sr, PhD, MFT, and Judi Kosterman, EdD
+- BREAKOUT: Latino-Informed Therapy Across the SUD and Addiction Continuum of Care Using the SANITY Model, presented by Frank Lemus, Sr., PhD, MFT

 Latinos suffering from SUD and addiction are in need of professionals skilled in creating Latino-informed therapeutic environments facilitating awareness, intervention, assessment, referral, treatment, and recovery support.
 This session is organized around the SANITY model of clinical practice using a Latino-informed approach keyed to the values, morals, and ethics that are particularly salient for Latinos.
 The SANITY model describes six domains within the therapeutic environment including: safety, acceptance, nurturance, importance, trust, and “YES” (affirming a net positive for a client’s overall recovery and life satisfaction.)
 The session provides an opportunity for in-depth learning and discussion of each SANITY domain and how to integrate these in clinical settings with Latino clients.